Aalborg: Beginnings

 Aalborg traces its history back over a thousand years.
 It was originally settled as a trading post because of its position on the Limfjord.
 The sites of what were two settlements and a burial ground can be seen on Lindholm Høje, a hill overlooking the city.
 These large settlements, one from the sixth-century Germanic Iron Age, the other from the Viking Age in the 9th to 11th centuries, evolved at the narrowest point on Limfjord as a result of the traffic between Himmerland to the south and Vendsyssel to the north.

-The first mention of Aalborg under its original name Alabu or Alabur is found on coins from c.1040, the period when King Harthacnut (Hardeknud) settled in the area.
+The first mention of Aalborg under its original name Alabu or Alabur on coins from c.1040 when King Harthacnut (Hardeknud) settled in the area.
 In c.1075, Adam of Bremen reported that Alaburg, as he called it in German, was an important harbour for ships sailing to Norway.
-In Valdemar's Danish Census Book from 1231 it was called Aleburgh, possibly meaning "the fort by the stream" as in Old Norse all meant a stream or current and bur or burgh a fort or a castle.

-The Church of Our Lady in Aalborg was originally built in the early 12th century but was demolished during the Reformation.
-The Franciscan friary, or Greyfriars, on the east side of Østerå, was probably built around 1240; it was documented in 1268, but like many other Roman Catholic monasteries and convents was shut down in 1530 as a result of the Reformation.
+In Valdemar's Danish Census Book from 1231 it was called Aleburgh, possibly meaning "the fort by the stream" as in Old Norse all meant "stream" or "current" and bur or burgh a fort or a castle.
+The Church of Our Lady in Aalborg was built in the early 12th century but demolished during the Reformation.
+Similarly, the Franciscan friary, or Greyfriars, on the east side of Østerå, was probably built around 1240; it was documented in 1268, but like many other Roman Catholic monasteries and convents was shut down in 1530 as a result of the Reformation.